 Career: High School Math Teacher

 Professionals with a master's in secondary education in mathematics often pursue careers as high school teachers.
 These professionals may secure employment teaching students in grades 9-12 in either public or private high schools.
 The BLS projects only an 8% expected growth by 2030, on par with the national average.
 Moreover, high school math teachers only make a median annual wage of $62,870.

 What to study instead: Master’s in Theoretical or Applied Math

 You can still study mathematics while positioning yourself for more lucrative career opportunities.
 A master's in theoretical or applied math is a two-year degree that helps learners explore mathematical aspects of science and engineering.

 Upon completion of this type of master's program, you'll be a competitive candidate for positions at technology and software companies, large corporations, businesses, and research institutions.
 For many graduates, this has proven to be one of the best paying master's degrees out there.

 Career: Mathematician and Statistician

-Graduates with this degree often pursue work as a mathematician and statistician.
+Graduates with this degree often pursue work as mathematicians and statisticians.
 Depending on the position, these professionals analyze data and use statistical software to help make business or financial decisions, contribute to research endeavors, and more.
 The median annual wage for these workers is $93,290.
-The BLS also projects a 35% growth in available positions by 2029, which is much faster than most occupations in the U.S.
+The BLS also projects a 33% growth in available positions by 2030, which is much faster than most occupations in the U.S.